-2. Retail Sales -
+3. Retail Sales -

 - a.
-A building or a portion of a building located on the farm may be used for the sale of wine and wine by-products and/or beer and beer by-products by the glass, bottle or barrel and related products provided that the percentage of the products produced on the premises and the percentage of wine and wine by-products and/or beer and beer by-products made from grapes or other crops grown on the premises shall be in accordance with the laws of the State of Connecticut and the regulations for a farm winery liquor permit for the Connecticut Liquor Control Commission. - b.
-With approval by the Commission, the farm winery and/or farm brewery may include the accessory sale of wine and wine by-products and/or beer and beer by-products to the general public including related food products, and locally produced products. - c.
-The area of retail sales must be located within or contiguous to the tasting room (described below) and shall be no greater than the total floor area dedicated to the retail area and tasting room. - d.
-The hours of retail sale shall be limited to the hours of Monday -Saturday 11 AM to 8 PM and Sunday 11 AM to 6 PM.
+A building or a portion of a building located on the farm may be used for the sale, by the bottle or barrel or other sealed container, of beer, wine and/or distilled spirits produced from crops grown on the premises provided that the percentage of the products produced on the premises shall be in accordance with State law. - b.
+With approval by the Commission, the farm brewery, farm winery and/or farm distillery may also sell food products to the general public which are directly related to the beer, wine, or distilled spirits produced (such as cheese, crackers, etc.) and other products produced or manufactured in Somers. - c.
+The area of retail sales must be located within or contiguous to the tasting room (described above) and shall be no greater than the total floor area dedicated to the tasting room.